 9. Optimize your content

 One of the most critical (and simple) things you can do to increase your domain authority is to optimize your already existing content.
 Ensure that your content has relevant keywords.
 Use synonyms, secondary, and long-tail keywords within the body of the content to give yourself even more of a boost in the SERPs.
 The easier it is for Google to tell what your content is about, the more visible it will become.

 The foundation of domain authority is SEO optimization, so ensure that you’ve double-checked all of the basic elements of good SEO on your site as you aim to improve your website authority.
 It’s a good idea to do a site-audit to review the technical elements of your content including meta tags, alt tags, keywords, site structure, and content word count.
 Be sure that your site is easy to navigate, easily searchable by keywords, that images load quickly, and that your site is responsive.
 All of these factors are considered in your domain authority score and should be taken seriously in your SEO strategy.

 Boost your website authority with expert insights

-Building your website authority is critical for every small business owner – to be taken seriously in your space you need to take yourself seriously, and that includes ensuring that your site is as high-quality as your products are.
-But running a small business is a full-time job on its own, without all of your marketing to-do’s on top.
+Building your website authority is critical for every small business owner.
+It can be a tough job with a lot of moving parts.
 Fortunately, you don’t have to do it alone.
 Big Leap has helped hundreds of small businesses like yours improve their domain authority through innovative SEO strategies, intelligent content marketing, and set-it-and-forget-it marketing automation.
 Schedule your free consultation with a Big Leap SEO strategist and start playing in the big leagues today.